MLBRank 20-1: A Yankees prodigy takes his place among the best

 Did you know?

-Max Scherzer led the majors in wins, strikeouts (1,052) and innings pitched (891 2/3) over the previous four seasons.
+Max Scherzer led the majors in wins (73), strikeouts (1,052) and innings pitched (891⅔) over the previous four seasons.
 His 1.01 WHIP ranked second to Clayton Kershaw.
-Scherzer has increased his strikeout total in each of the last five seasons, recording 284 in 2016. -- Simon
+Scherzer has increased his strikeout total in each of the past five seasons, recording 284 in 2016. -- Simon

 Kris Bryant